aimms/how-to/examples/application/sudoku.rst

    :description: Besides regular MIP solve, this example also allows you to use some solvers, such as CPLEX and BARON, to find multiple solutions.

-Direct download AIMMS Project :download:`Sudoku <https://download.aimms.com/aimms/download/examples/Sudoku.zip>`
+Direct download AIMMS Project :download:`Sudoku.zip <https://download.aimms.com/aimms/download/examples/Sudoku.zip>`

 Go to the example on GitHub:
 https://github.com/aimms/examples/tree/master/Application%20Examples/Sudoku